 Late last year I started seeing a bloke called David Goggins pop up throughout my social media themes.
-David Goggins Navy Seal really resonated with me.
-He is a no BS kind of guy and the way he motivates and talks about self improvement and growth is right down my line of thinking.
+David Goggins mindset really resonated with me.
+He is a no BS kind of guy and the way he motivates and talks about self-improvement and growth is right down my line of thinking.
 I decided I would read his book and I created the Can’t Hurt Me book summary.
 I found this to be the most inspiring book I have read to date.

 This book will really appeal to those who want to start down the path of personal growth and provide the perspective that if you think your life is tough, get some perspective.
 I was shocked by the early childhood that David had dealing with an abusive “gangster” father.
 If this was the foundation for his life, you can only be amazed of what he has accomplished since.

 For me reading this book had great impact on realising achievement and doing things that really made a difference were really all in the mind.
 When I completed the book I set on a personal journey of fitness.
 While I had already made up in my mind that I was going to get into shape.
 I decided why not try something different and thats when I set off on seeing how many days in a row could I jump rope 1,500 times.
 In writing this I am currently 94 days in.

 Do yourself a favour and get the book Can’t Hurt Me.
 It will transform they way you think about the small things.
 It will give you a framework of challenges to push yourself.
 If you are ready to transform your life and grow into the person you want to be.
 Choose David Goggins as a virtual mentor and follow his example.
 For some you may find it a little extreme.
 For some he will be the medicine you need to achieve your goals.